Las Vegas to recover faster, stronger than expected, analysts say

 Experts expected Las Vegas would recover, but not this quickly.

 A number of positive trends have emerged in recent weeks, with analysts reporting that resort foot traffic and occupancy rates are quickly closing in on pre-pandemic levels.
-Various gaming experts say they’re bullish on a speedy recovery in Las Vegas.
+Various gaming experts say they are bullish on a speedy recovery in Las Vegas.

 “January, there were some improvements.
 February, probably OK.
 But March appears to really be seeing strength in Vegas, as well as across the country, at least anecdotally from companies,” according to Barry Jonas, an analyst with Truist Securities.